sensillence/sensillence.github.io/ARTISDIG/index.md

 # ARTISDIG project

-The project *Artificial Intelligence for Twinning the Diversity, Productivity and Spectral Signature of Forests* (ARTISDIG), is funded by the [Academy of Finland](https://www.aka.fi/en) for 2022 -- 2024.
+The project *Artificial Intelligence for Twinning the Diversity, Productivity and Spectral Signature of Forests* (ARTISDIG) is funded by the [Academy of Finland](https://www.aka.fi/en) for 2022 -- 2024.
 The principal invaestigators  in the consortium implementing the consortium are
 * [Matti Mõttus](https://cris.vtt.fi/en/persons/matti-mottus), [VTT Technical Research Centre of Finland](https://www.vtt.fi/) (consortium PI)